-If any of the following apply, get Schedule H (Form 1040 or 1040-SR), Household Employment Taxes, and its instructions, to see if the estate or trust owes these taxes.
+If any of the following apply, get Schedule H (Form 1040), Household Employment Taxes, and its instructions, to see if the estate or trust owes these taxes.

-1. The estate or trust paid any one household employee cash wages of \$2,100 or more in 2019.
-Cash wages include wages paid by checks, money orders, etc. When figuring the amount of cash wages paid, combine cash wages paid by the estate or trust with cash wages paid to the household employee in the same calendar year by the household of the decedent or beneficiary for whom the administrator, executor, or trustee of the estate or trust is acting.

-- 2. The estate or trust withheld federal income tax during 2019 at the request of any household employee. - 3.
-The estate or trust paid total cash wages of \$1,000 or more in any calendar quarter of 2018 or 2019 to household employees.
+- 1. The estate or trust paid any one household employee cash wages of \$2,200 or more in 2020.
+Cash wages include wages paid by checks, money orders, etc. When figuring the amount of cash wages paid, combine cash wages paid by the estate or trust with cash wages paid to the household employee in the same calendar year by the household of the decedent or beneficiary for whom the administrator, executor, or trustee of the estate or trust is acting. - 2.
+The estate or trust withheld federal income tax during 2020 at the request of any household employee. - 3.
+The estate or trust paid total cash wages of \$1,000 or more in any calendar quarter of 2019 or 2020 to household employees.